tychen742/dataSciencePy/computer-setup.md

 #### Linux

 Git is probably already installed.
 If it is not already available install it via your distro's package manager.
-For Debian/Ubuntu run `sudo apt-get install git` and for Fedora run `sudo yum install git`.
+For Debian/Ubuntu run `sudo apt install git` and for Fedora run `sudo yum install git`.

 ### SQL